-position-fixing equipment Additional on site marine traffic surveys will be required to establish baseline including account of non AIS traffic as per MGN 654 (MCA, 2021). response provision and i including SAR capability perso acce response rates eme d increased project vessel activity/ rsonnel numbers may reduce cess to the area for emergency ponders and/ or increase incident The NRA will include assessment of baseline incident rates and SAR resources available.
-Qualitative assessment will be made of the impact of the Project on incident rates and SAR responder access capability post windfarm.
+Impact Description Proposed Approach to Assessment Including Description of Any New Data Collation Required and Any Analyses (Such as Modelling) position-fixing equipment Additional on site marine traffic surveys will be required to establish Reduction of emergency response provision including SAR capability The presence of windfarm structures and increased project vessel activity/ personnel numbers may reduce access to the area for emergency responders and/ or increase incident rates, and therefore reduce emergency response capability for the region as a whole. the Project on incident rates and SAR responder access capability post windfarm.